- Catalog Home

 e.
 Scheduling Limitations

-At the beginning of the academic year, the President shall establish a schedule of two days per week for expressive activities by off-campus groups and individuals.
+At the beginning of the academic year, the President or designee, shall establish a schedule of two days per week for expressive activities by off-campus groups and individuals.
 These areas will be made available to any off-campus group or individual for up to three hours per day between 10:00 a.m. and 4:00 p.m.

 In order to promote opportunities for a diversity of speakers, a speaker may not reserve the forum more than two weeks in advance